ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Related Work

 \subsubsection{Task-generic Methods}

 The task-generic design can improve the efficiency of data utilization and take a solid step towards a more intelligent algorithm by integrating knowledge of various tasks.
-The existing task-generic models can be roughly classified into three categories: the large-scale pre-training task-independent architecture~\cite{BERT,GPT-3}, the multi-task joint learning framework~\cite{generalmodel-Unicorn} and the transferable general single-task architecture~\cite{rgbdtsod-SwinNet,caver-tip}.
-This paper belongs to the last one.
-Although several recent approaches~\cite{rgbdtsod-SwinNet,caver-tip} have attempted to explore the cross-task unified architecture, they only focus on a single field (SOD). \textbf{There is a large room in the extension of task concepts, data forms, and object attributes, which is exactly what we focus on in this work.}
+The existing task-generic models can be roughly classified into three categories: the large-scale pre-training task-independent architecture~\cite{BERT,GPT-3,mmseg-MultiMAE}, the multi-task joint learning framework~\cite{generalmodel-Unicorn} and the transferable general single-task architecture~\cite{rgbdtsod-SwinNet,caver-tip,mmseg-CMX,mmseg-TokenFusion}.
+This paper belongs to the last one. {Although several recent approaches~\cite{rgbdtsod-SwinNet,caver-tip,mmseg-CMX,mmseg-TokenFusion} have attempted to explore the cross-task unified architecture, they mainly focus on unifying homogeneous bi-source tasks ({\em e.g.}, cross-modal salient object detection~\cite{rgbdtsod-SwinNet,caver-tip,rgbdtsod-HRTransNet} and semantic segmentation~\cite{mmseg-DFormer,mmseg-CMX,mmseg-CMNeXt,mmseg-TokenFusion}), but lack consideration for unifying heterogeneous bi-source tasks ({\em e.g.}, tasks with different attributes as shown in Tab.~\ref{tab:task}). \textbf{There is a large room in the extension of task concepts, data forms, and object attributes, which is exactly what we focus on in this work.}}